 - Need help estimating your new income?
 Use our income calculator to make your best estimate.

 If I previously qualified for a Special Enrollment Period, but missed the deadline because I was impacted by the COVID-19 national emergency

-If you qualified for a Special Enrollment Period but missed the deadline due to COVID-19 (like if you were sick with COVID-19 or were caring for someone who was sick with COVID-19), you may be eligible for another Special Enrollment Period.
+Since FEMA declared an emergency due to COVID-19, if you qualified for a Special Enrollment Period more than 60 days ago but missed the deadline to enroll due to the FEMA national emergency for COVID-19, you may be eligible for another Special Enrollment Period.
 Visit FEMA.gov for information about emergencies in your state.

 If I want to change my current Marketplace plan or enroll for the first time

 - If you’ve had qualifying life changes, like if you move, have a baby, or lose other health coverage, you may be able to enroll in Marketplace coverage for the first time or change your current plan through a Special Enrollment Period.